 How to Change Your WordPress Theme

-Once you have the answers to these questions, you can start moving towards your next theme.
+You can start moving toward your next theme once you have the answers to these questions.
 But let’s not get ahead of ourselves.
-There are still a few more steps to take before we can make the switch.
+There are still a few more steps before we can make the switch.

 2. Test your site’s load time.